badspacebar/sdk/resources/content.md

 ####orb.core.on_advanced_after_attack(callback)
 Parameters<br>
 `function` callabck<br>
-Register a callback, which will be triggered when last attack is finished and could action now.
+Register a callback, which will be triggered when last attack is finished and could action now (called continuously after windup until attack ready again).
 ####orb.core.time_to_next_attack()
 Return Value<br>
 `number` the left seconds to issue next attack<br>